ddhuynh/Qt-Creator-Using-WSL2/README.md

 Make sure not to push build files to your github repository!
 Your github repo for for a Qt Project should contain the source files necessary for building your program.

-Ok, now lets say you want to clone a project.
+### Ok, say you want to clone a project.
 I'd recommend just using the terminal to clone to your local project directory.
 1. Run ``` git clone (YOUR HTTPS / SSH REPO LINK) ```.
 Authenticate like normal.
-(Unless you clone a public repo using https.)
+(If you clone a public repo using HTTPS, you don't need to authenticate.)
 2. Open the project up in Qt Creator.
 Everything should be there and you can continue working like normal.

+Man... what a long section...

 ## Compiling, Running, and Releasing a Program